Bizcochito (song): Composition

-"Bizcochito" is a chiptune song with dembow, champeta, and avant-garde elements that runs for one minute and forty-nine seconds.
+"Bizcochito" is a chiptune song with dembow, champeta and avant-garde elements that runs for one minute and forty-nine seconds.
 It is the third shortest song on Motomami and the seventh shortest in her discography.
-Described by Rolling Stone as a track "so playful it sounds like an ice cream truck rolling through the neighborhood", during the song Rosalía alludes the criticism she has received during her career in a sarcastic writing tone and a "childish", burlesque vocal tonality, mocking and infantilizing the criticism she receives in a funny tone.
+Described by Rolling Stone as a track "so playful it sounds like an ice cream truck rolling through the neighborhood," during the song Rosalía alludes to the criticism she has received during her career in a sarcastic writing tone and a "childish", burlesque vocal tonality, mocking and infantilizing the criticism she receives in a funny tone.
 Lyrical references include Mala Rodríguez and Haraca Kiko.
 In 2023, album producer Noah Goldstein told Rolling Stone that the label was not sure about "Bizcochito" but Rosalía "was very adamant about keeping it on the album".

 The title references the 2004 song "Saoco" by Wisin and Daddy Yankee, which she also referenced in her 2022 single "Saoko".
-Also, "Bizcochito" interpolates "Dangerous", performed by Busta Rhymes and samples the last part of a freestyle rap unreleased track produced by el Guincho she sung during the encore shows of El Mal Querer Tour.
+"Bizcochito" also interpolates "Dangerous", performed by Busta Rhymes, and samples the last part of an unreleased freestyle rap track produced by el Guincho, which she had sung during the encore shows of the El Mal Querer Tour.
 Additional melodic inspirations include Mr. Vegas, Plan B, Tokischa, Las Guanabanas, Master Joe, Ivy Queen, el General, Popcaan, Héctor el Father, Rochy RD, and the theme song of Super Mario Bros.

 Remix

-"Bizcochito" has been remixed multiple times by novel disc-jockeys including Parkineos and Matias Deago, offering a new vision of the song.
+"Bizcochito" has been remixed multiple times by novel disc-jockeys, including Parkineos and Matias Deago, offering a new vision of the song.
 An official remix, produced by Leo RD, of the song was released exclusively on Amazon Music on 20 October 2022.
 It features guest vocals by Dominican rapper Haraca Kiko, who Rosalía references on the original cut.

 Credits and personnel

-Credits adapted from the liner notes of Motomami.
+Credits were adapted from Motomami's liner notes.